Olorin4/iwd-backend/README.md

 ## Tech Stack
 - **Frontend:** React.js with TypeScript for dynamic and scalable UI components.
-- **Backend:** Django (Python) with Django REST Framework for building secure and robust APIs.
+- **Backend:** Node.js as the primary backend language for high-performance APIs and real-time communication, with **Django** used for authentication, admin dashboard, and other built-in utilities.
 - **Database:** PostgreSQL for relational data management and scalability.
 - **Mapping and Geospatial Tools:** Leaflet.js integrated with OpenStreetMap for interactive mapping and load tracking.
-- **Hosting and Deployment:** Hosted on AWS with Docker for containerization and CI/CD pipelines.
+- **Hosting and Deployment:** Hosted on **Hetzner VPS** for cost-effective scalability, using Docker for containerization and CI/CD pipelines.

-## Planned Upgrades and Future Roadmap
 ### Phase 1: Advanced Features (Next 6 Months)
+- **CRM Integration:** Automated sales pipeline onboarding and paperwork using CRM tools.

+- **Automated Carrier Packets:** Streamlined broker onboarding with auto-generated packets.

+- **Load Board Integration:**
+  - Connect to popular load boards (e.g., DAT, Truckstop) for seamless load matching.
+  - Automate load recommendations based on historical data.

 - **Real-Time GPS Tracking:**
   - Integrate with third-party APIs for live GPS tracking.
   - Implement WebSocket-based updates for real-time location.

-- **Load Board Integration:**
-  - Connect to popular load boards (e.g., DAT, Truckstop) for seamless load matching.
-  - Automate load recommendations based on historical data.

 - **User Role Management:**
   - Implement multi-user roles (Admin, Dispatcher, Driver) with custom permissions.